oscarlai1998/tp/docs/DeveloperGuide.md

 ## **Introduction** ##

-iGraduate is a Command Line Interface (CLI) application that helps NUS Information Security students track and plan their graduation by allowing them to add new modules for tracking, show the modules they have taken and can be taken, calculating their CAP and checking their graduation progress.
+iGraduate is a Command Line Interface (CLI) application that helps NUS Information Security students track and plan their graduation by allowing them to add, delete, update modules to the module list.
+List
+shows the modules they have taken and can be taken.
+There is also a built-in CAP calculator and Progress Command to check their graduation progress.
 The users are allowed to add Core, General Education (GE), Math and Elective modules for tracking.
 When listing the modules, the module type will be shown accordingly.

 <br>